 A typical game

-During the game, players will be mostly focussed on their own objectives.
+During the game, players will be mostly focused on their own objectives.
 But if they don’t pay attention to what other players are doing they will lose.

-Playing fates against other players is just as important progressing towards your own objective.
+Playing fates against other players is just as important as progressing towards your own objective.